MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db.md

 ms.date: 11/08/2022
 ---

-Test 1-2

 # Ingest data from Azure Cosmos DB into Azure Data Explorer (Preview)

-Azure Data Explorer supports [data ingestion](ingest-data-overview.md) from Azure Cosmos DB using a [change feed](/azure/cosmos-db/change-feed).
+Azure Data Explorer supports [data ingestion](ingest-data-overview.md) from [Azure Cosmos DB for NoSql](/azure/cosmos-db/nosql/) using a [change feed](/azure/cosmos-db/change-feed).
 The Cosmos DB change feed data connection is an ingestion pipeline that listens to your Cosmos DB change feed and ingests the data into your cluster.
 The change feed listens for new and updated documents but does not log deletes.

 Each data connection listens to a specific Cosmos DB container and ingests data into a specified table.
-The ingestion method defaults to using streaming ingestion when enabled, otherwise it falls back to using queued ingestion.
+The ingestion method supports streaming ingestion (when enabled) and batch ingestion.

 In the article, you'll learn how to set up a Cosmos DB change feed data connection and ingest data into Azure Data Explorer.
 Follow the steps below to set up a connector.

-//VP:: These are the steps for setting up the connector

-Step 1: Choose or create an Azure Data Explorer table to ingest data into.
+Step 1: Choose or create an Azure Data Explorer table to ingest data into

-Step 2: Configure table mapping and optionally set up an update policy.
+Step 2: Configure table mapping

-Step 3: Configure access to read from Cosmos DB using managed identities.
+Step 3: Configure access to read from Cosmos DB using managed identities

 Step 4: Create a Cosmos DB change feed data connection

 //VP:: The rest of the topics we'll move to another article and use them as next steps
+//Shlomo:  If we do that (which sounds like a good idea), I would suggest to push the update policy into the other article as well.
+This way we could keep this article as "the simplest use case".
+//Shlomo:  something like that?  https://learn.microsoft.com/en-us/azure/data-explorer/ingest-data-event-hub-overview

 ## Prerequisites